USPaiva/CastleRunners-Bot/README.md

-# Version 1.0.0
+# Version 1.1.0
- NOW IS WORKING
+ NOW send the first 15 heroes with more stamina
 # Support:

 multiaccount for windows and for linux using firefox.